enanomapper/nano-lazar-paper/nano-lazar.md

 using three types of descriptors:

 Structural descriptors
-  ~ Calculated molecular fingerprints for core and coating compounds (MOLPRINT 2D fingerprints [@Bender04], *MP2D*, <https://github.com/opentox/lazar/blob/nano-lazar-paper.submission/lib/nanoparticle.rb#L17-L21>)
+  ~ Union of MOLPRINT 2D fingerprints (*MP2D*, [@Bender04]) for core and coating compounds  <https://github.com/opentox/lazar/blob/nano-lazar-paper.revision/lib/nanoparticle.rb#L17-L21>
+  MP2D fingerprints use atom environments as molecular representation, which resemble basically the chemical concept of functional groups.
+For each atom in a molecule it represents the chemical environment using the atom types of connected atoms.
+  MP2D fingerprints were calculated with the OpenBabel [@OBoyle2011] library.

 Physico-chemical nanoparticle properties
   ~ Measured nanoparticle properties from the eNanoMapper database (*P-CHEM*)